2022 Chesapeake shooting: Perpetrator

-Andre Marcus Bing (May 1, 1991 – November 22, 2022).
-Was identified as the gunman in the shooting and was a night-shift manager at Walmart.
+Andre Marcus Bing (May 1, 1991 – November 22, 2022) was identified as the gunman in the shooting and was a night-shift manager at Walmart.
 He was a resident of Chesapeake who previously lived in Suffolk, Norfolk, and Virginia Beach as well as Queens, New York, and San Angelo, Texas.
 Bing started working with Walmart at the Chesapeake location twelve years earlier.
 Bing had no criminal record.

 Bing's motive was characterized as revenge for perceived bullying by co-workers or a result of his failed romantic pursuits.
-He wrote a short suicide note in which he explained how he had problems with women.
+He wrote a short suicide note in which he described feeling "led by Satan" in planning the shooting and explained how he had problems with women.
 He wrote in his death note: "My true intent was never to murder anyone, believe it or not, I was actually one of the most loving people in the world if you got to know me.
 I just wanted a wife that was equally yoked as I and obsessed over the thought; however, I didn't deserve a wife."
 An employee at the store alleged that he was planning on killing other Walmart managers.
 Walmart employees that had worked with Bing described him as difficult and known to be hostile to others.